ferrandi/PandA-bambu/examples/python-bindings/README.txt

 timeout 2h bambu main.c user_module.xml
   --C-python-no-parse=c_wrapper_for_golden.c
-  --testbench-extra-gcc-options=" -I includedir/for/python2.7/ -lpython2.7 " --simulate
+  --testbench-extra-cc-options=" -I includedir/for/python2.7/ -lpython2.7 " --simulate

 plus any other option controlling the bambu behavior.
 This will start the simulation using the function contained in c_wrapper_for_golden_.c